W.A.S.P. - Self Defence for Women

 Next WASP Workshop

-W.A.S.P is “Women’s Awareness Survival Program”, a dynamic system of self-defence for women aged 12 years old and above(under 16 must be accompanied by an adult) in Halifax and dartmouth Nova Scotia.
-This is not a martial arts class but rather a street oriented women’s self-defence and rape awareness workshop with combat proven tactics based…
+W.A.S.P is “Women’s Awareness Survival Program”, a dynamic system of self-defence for women aged 12 years old and above(under 16 must be accompanied by an adult) in Halifax and Dartmouth Nova Scotia.
+This is not a martial arts class but rather a street-oriented women’s self-defence and rape awareness workshop with combat-proven tactics based on scientific…

 WASP is a non-profit volunteer based women’s self defence program with all funds collected being put back into the Budocentral Martial Arts to further help both youth and adults enjoy the aspects of the martial arts, personal protection and self defence.